 Today, many enterprises employ network storage to satisfy diverse, dynamic application requirements.
 While storage area networks (SANs) and network attached storage (NAS) provide significant benefits to businesses, it is imperative that storage environments evolve dramatically to ensure solutions to ongoing-and accelerating-IT challenges.
 Going forward, businesses will need greater simplification in acquiring and managing storage, and greater agility in the way storage is provisioned and greater application focus for the capabilities it provides.
-HP is planning to deliver these requirements by extending networked storage in an innovative way, by creating an HP StorageWorks grid.
+HP is planning to deliver these requirements by extending networked storage in an innovative way, by creating an HP StorageWorks Grid.

-The HP StorageWorks grid will be built from intelligent building blocks called Smart Cells.
+The HP StorageWorks Grid will be built from intelligent building blocks called smart cells.
 These elements will incorporate commodity hardware.
-In addition to the expected control and storage hardware, Smart Cells will incorporate a flexible operating environment that allows storage functions to be downloaded as needed-and allows Smart Cells to be repurposed if necessary.
+In addition to the expected control and storage hardware, smart cells will incorporate a flexible operating environment that allows storage functions to be downloaded as needed-and allows smart cells to be repurposed if necessary.

-To manage the HP StorageWorks grid, HP will extend HP OpenView Storage Area Manager (HP OpenView SAM) by adding new automated management capabilities and increasing the integration of storage management with the enterprise-as described by the HP Adaptive Enterprise.
+To manage the HP StorageWorks Grid, HP will extend HP OpenView Storage Area Manager (HP OpenView SAM) by adding new automated management capabilities and increasing the integration of storage management with the enterprise-as described by the HP Adaptive Enterprise.

-HP StorageWorks grid evolution will take advantage of research that has been underway at HP Labs for several years.
-These projects will provide technologies to strengthen the HP StorageWorks grid's module federation, configuration, and provisioning capabilities-key to creating the holistic storage environment that HP intends to deliver.
+HP StorageWorks Grid evolution will take advantage of research that has been underway at HP Labs for several years.
+These projects will provide technologies to strengthen the Storage Grid's module federation, configuration, and provisioning capabilities-key to creating the holistic storage environment that HP intends to deliver.

-This paper describes the HP StorageWorks grid, then explains the grid, its components, and the building blocks with which HP plans to create and evolve it.
+This paper describes the HP StorageWorks Grid, then explains the Storage Grid, its components, and the building blocks with which HP plans to create and evolve it.
 In addition, this paper introduces key enabling technologies, and discusses compatibility with existing storage environments.
-This paper supports and extends the information originally provided in the "HP StorageWorks grid: The Storage Vision for the Adaptive Enterprise" white paper.
+This paper supports and extends the information originally provided in the "HP StorageWorks Grid: The Storage Vision for the Adaptive Enterprise" white paper.